 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

-OET-LVSo_as being_truthful to_you_all have_I_become enemy of_you_all,?
+OET-LV So_as being_truthful to_you_all have_I_become enemy of_you_all,?

-SR-GNTὭστε ἐχθρὸς ὑμῶν γέγονα, ἀληθεύων ὑμῖν;
+SR-GNT Ὥστε ἐχθρὸς ὑμῶν γέγονα, ἀληθεύων ὑμῖν; ‡

-(Hōste eⱪthros humōn gegona, alaʸtheuōn humin?)
+(Hōste eⱪthros humōn gegona, alaʸtheuōn humin;)

-Key: yellow:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT So then, speaking truth to you, have I become your enemy?